krscott/another-elm-minesweeper/README.md

 I created this project as an exercise to learn Elm.

 ## Build
-The script `build.sh` compiles the source using elm make, then copies over the html and css files.
+The script `build.sh` compiles the source using `elm make`, then copies over the html and css files.

 ## Live Dev Environment